thekeshavgoel/googlepub/README.md

 # googlepub

-## The gem to automate everything for GooglePlay Developer Console with a Single Command i.e. googlepub
+##### The gem to automate everything for GooglePlay Developer Console with a Single Command i.e. googlepub
-This gem uses the Google Publishing API.Go for it.
-A single command for everything.
-Have issues/problems/Feature requests/advices Please add them as Issues.
-I'll get back to you ASAP.
+This gem uses the Google Publishing API

 ## Set up Googlepub
 In your terminal:
     `[sudo] gem install googlepub`